zhengzaixiazai/autosub/README.md

 To get a subtitles first line language, you can use `-dsl` to detect.

-- Currently, if autosub is using [Google-Speech-v2](https://github.com/gillesdemey/google-speech-v2) as the method to transcribe, it allows to send the lang codes not from the `--list-speech-codes`, which means in this case the program won't stop.
+- Currently, autosub allows to send the lang codes not from the `--list-speech-codes`, which means in this case the program won't stop.

 - Though you can input the speech lang code whatever you want, need to point out that if not using the codes on the list but somehow the API accept it, [Google-Speech-v2](https://github.com/gillesdemey/google-speech-v2) recognizes your audio in the ways that depend on your IP address which is uncontrollable by yourself.
 This is a known issue and I ask for a [pull request](https://github.com/agermanidis/autosub/pull/136) in the original repo.